bio-tools/biotoolsSchemaDocs/controlled_vocabularies.rst

    "download type ", "Type of download that is linked to, e.g. 'Source code'."
    "documentation type ", "Type of documentation that is linked to, e.g. 'API documentation'."
    "publication type ", "Type of publication, e.g. 'Review'."
+   "relation type ", "Type of relation between this and another registered software, e.g. 'isNewVersionOf'."
    "entity type ", "Types of entities that may be credited, e.g. 'Person'."
    "entity role ", "Roles that may be assigned to creditable entities, e.g. 'Developer'."
    "ID type ", "Type of tool identifier, e.g. 'rrid'."